 The eight-story, 328,000 sf patient tower in Oak Lawn, IL, a southwest suburb of Chicago, is a landmark that helps more clearly articulate the main entrance for inpatient services and creates intuitive connectivity to buildings across the campus.
 Equipped with a birthing cent

 er, state-of-the-art operating rooms for c-sections and women’s health and critical care units that optimize care processes, the new patient tower empowers Christ Medical Center to better handle increased volume across its intensive care units, surgical platform and emergency department.
-The facility reflects Advocate Health Care’s focus on enriching the patient journey while providing the best possible care for local families and patients.
+The facility reflects Advocate Aurora Health’s focus on enriching the patient journey while providing the best possible care for local families and patients.
 Key features include:

 - Decentralized nursing models facilitate views of every patient and shorten staff travel decisions.

-- Patient rooms advance Advocate Health Care’s patient room standards and accommodate flexibility of program needs for the future.
+- Patient rooms advance Advocate Aurora Health’s patient room standards and accommodate flexibility of program needs for the future.
 In ICU rooms, Cerner Smart Room technology facilitates patient and staff access to information and remote patient monitoring.

 - The new Women and Infants Birthing Center provides many state-of-the-art amenities for new moms and their families including private high-risk rooms, high-tech C-section suites that provide advanced medical technology and can accommodate births of multiples, and post-delivery suites that include infant bathing tub, internet access, flat-screen TV, and a family area.